lauja/lauja.github.io/_posts/2019-11-14-optimising-vectors.markdown

 <br/><br/>
 ![multiple paths after avocado](/images/optimising_vectors/multiple_paths_after_avocado.png)
 <br/><br/>
+So it fixed the warning.
+I have yet to test the timing but I am guessing it will still take roughly as long as we are merely taking the complexity of drawing one complex path and breaking it down in to multiple.

-So it fixed the problem, but I leave you with these thoughts from Florina Muntenescu ([https://upday.github.io/blog/vector_drawables_optimisation](https://upday.github.io/blog/vector_drawables_optimisation))
+I leave you with these thoughts from Florina Muntenescu ([https://upday.github.io/blog/vector_drawables_optimisation](https://upday.github.io/blog/vector_drawables_optimisation))

 > The VectorDrawable rendering duration is influenced by the size of the image, and by its complexity.
 If the drawable contains complicated paths then it will take longer to draw. <br/><br/> …. <br/><br/> Is your VectorDrawable really complex, big, and with complicated paths?
 Then it’s just better to use a raster image.
 The size of the APK will grow, but the performance of your app won’t be decreased by the VectorDrawable render time.
 Instead of using PNG files, start using [WebP images](https://developers.google.com/speed/webp/).